 The most common reintroduction schedule involves eating the challenge food in progressively larger quantities over 3 consecutive days.

-You then followed take a 2-3 day break from challenges to allow any symptoms to settle before challenging the next FODMAP group.
+You then take a 2-3 day break (called a washout period) from challenges to allow these FODMAPs to exit your digestive tract and let symptoms settle before challenging the next FODMAP group.

 2. Alternate days for 5 days + 2-3 day washout period